-Forgiving is a documentary about people who left the 'world' to start a new life in a monastery.
-This story shows an unknown side of the Russian Orthodox Church, which is hidden form the public eye.
-It demonstrates different characters and feelings about the monastic life in Russia.
+Forgiving is an ongoing documentary about people who left the 'world' to start a new life in a monastery.

 Photographs were taken in several monasteries to show both diversity and unity of the story.
 The first location is Seliger Lake, Ostashkov, which in winter it turns into a silent and abandoned place.
 There are two main monasteries in Ostashkov: Zhitinev Covent of the Mother of God and Nilova Pystun.
 Both of them are hidden away from the city on small islands and surrounded by ice-covered lake.
 This landscape helps to express the atmosphere of monastic life: loneliness, isolation, constant struggle with yourself and temptations and everyday hard work.
 The third monastery is Borisoglebskiy Monastery in Dmitrov.
 It is a small monastery that is situated very close to the city but it has a rich history: during Great Patriotic War it was used by militaries and its spiritual life rose again only in 1993.

 Both men and women monasteries have similar rules and stages of formation: postulant, novice and, finally, monk.
 This route is a hard ordeal, especially for the young who did not come to monastery of their own free will but were forced by tragic circumstances.
 This formation process is focused on deliverance of temptations and arrogance of secular life by 12 of labour each day, strict rules and spiritual education.

 Masha was born in a monastery, now she is six years old and lives there with her mother.
 Masha lives in one room with other children who lost their parents and were sheltered by the monastery.

 As all novices of the monastery Masha follows strict rules and has her own duties to fulfill.
 She helps cleaning the kitchen and looks after the older or disabled nuns.